Bags of frozen fruit recalled due to possible listeria contamination

 The recall includes bags of Great Value fruit mix, dark sweet cherries, and mango chunks sold at Walmart.

-Frozen fruit bags from the brand Good & Gather that are sold at Target and distributed nationwide are also being recalled, as are bags of Season's Choice tropical blend, sold at Aldi, and Best Choice pitted red tart cherries, sold at AWG.
+Frozen fruit bags from the brand Good & Gather that are sold at Target are also being recalled, as are bags of Season's Choice tropical blend, sold at Aldi, Best Choice pitted red tart cherries, sold at AWG, and Trader Joe's Organic Tropical Fruit Blend distributed in some states.

 For specific product information, distribution dates and sale locations, check the FDA website.

-Note: This story has been updated with the correction that Good & Gather is sold at Target stores.